MicrosoftDocs/cpp-docs.it-it/docs/standard-library/set-class.md

 ### <a name="parameters"></a>Parametri

-`right` L'argomento set che fornisce gli elementi da scambiare con la destinazione è impostato.
+*a destra* imposta l'argomento che fornisce gli elementi da scambiare con il set di destinazioni.

 ### <a name="remarks"></a>Note